 The second example involved a steam flow to regenerator/reboiler in an acid gas removal unit.
 The steam flow is a slave loop to the temperature, which is critical to the properties of the regenerated solvent.
 The flow was cycling 10% of span in cascade (CAS) mode.
 Using the Emerson tools and years of experience, Mark and the team quickly eliminated controller tuning and transmitter performance as possible root causes.
 The evidence pointed to a problem in the valve positioner feedback linkage.
 A brief trip to the field with the instrument department confirmed this by visual observation.
 They corrected the problem during the night shift.

-The third example concerned a water treatment unit in an oil sands steam-assisted gravity drainage (SAGD) plant.
+The third example concerned a water conditioning system in an oil sands steam-assisted gravity drainage (SAGD) plant. .
 The lime softener vessel experienced poor control of water level.
 This was due to a dead time of 200 seconds in the level response whenever a disturbance occurred with the flow valves fully open.
 A joint investigation with the process engineering team showed the valves were severely oversized for the application.
 The key recommendations for the plant then had nothing to do with the level controller PID tuning.
 Instead, it was to replace the control valves or to reduce the actuator travel, and to implement gain scheduling in the flow controllers.

 Mark’s final example was a sour oil surge drum low level causing repeated trips of the dehydration unit.
 Again, the team found the problem was not inside the DeltaV PID controller.
 Instead, the problem was in the slave flow loop.
 The flow transmitter had been configured with a low-flow cutoff that stopped the flow controller from closing the valve when there was still significant flow out of the vessel.